What is BizMAP

 Alright, enough talk.
 Let’s get into the action!

-For academic or professional use: If you are a professor, trainer or university / company representative interested in using this game for your class, we can create an account with a customised user-interface specially for your brand for a nominal charge.
+For academic or professional use: If you are a professor, trainer or university / company representative interested in using this game for your class, we can create an account with a customised user-interface specially for your brand for a nominal charge (and we’ll take out the annoying social media lock).
 Send us an email: info [at] mbacrystalball [dot] com

 You may also be interested in trying our Supply Chain Management Game.